mtrmac/container-libs/storage/docs/containers-storage-import-layer.md

 ## containers-storage-import-layer 1 "April 2019"

 ## NAME
-containers-storage import-layer - Import files to a new layer
+containers-storage-import-layer - Import files to a new layer

 ## SYNOPSIS
 **containers-storage** **import-layer** [*options* [...]] [*parentLayerNameOrID*]